clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 </div>

 > [!lore]+ **Lazlo’s Fall**
-> When Burgomaster Lazlo Ulrich saw the marks on Marina’s neck and confirmed what his dreams had told him—that Strahd had visited his daughter, Marina, in the night—Lazlo felt fear strike deep in his heart.
+> When Mayor Lazlo Ulrich saw the marks on Marina’s neck and confirmed what his dreams had told him—that Strahd had visited his daughter, Marina, in the night—Lazlo felt fear strike deep in his heart.
 For an instant, he considered fleeing with Marina from the village—to Vallaki’s high walls, or to Krezk to the west—or even confronting the Devil himself, suicide that he knew it to be.
 >
 > Yet the Dark Powers’ voices came to him, whispering sweetly that further struggle would be pointless.
 Marina was already dead, they told him, for there was nowhere in Barovia that Strahd could not pursue her.
 If he did, they murmured, she would be lost forever, for she would become a vampire, and her soul would surely be damned.
 Although Lazlo did not recognize the voices for what they were, he knew in his heart that there was only one way to save her: to carry out the deed himself, so that she could flee where Strahd could not follow.
 >